 To support City College of San Francisco’s mission:

-- Student learning outcomes and assessment are ongoing, systematic and used for continuous quality improvement.
+Student learning outcomes and assessments are ongoing, systematic, and used for continuous quality improvement.

-- Evaluation and fine-tuning of organizational structures to support student learning is ongoing.
+Evaluation and fine-tuning of organizational structures to support student learning are ongoing.

 - Learning outcomes are specifically linked to program reviews.